 Good News

-On the way home through the backstreets of Baluwatar I felt someone watching me.
-He was tall and extremely handsome.
-Shining blue eyes, marble white skin, rosy cheeks.
-A Westerner, wearing a Nepali outfit.
-He fixed his eyes on me, and his smile filled the grey autumn day with vibrant colours.
-The houses seemed to loose contours, everything turned bright yellow, orange, purple and red.
-I felt mesmerised, and just walked towards him as if drawn by an unknown power wondering what`s gonna happen next.
-When I finally reached him, he said with a radiating smile: “Jesus loves you.
-God bless you.”
+As I walked home through the back streets of Baluwatar, I felt someone watching me.
+He was tall and very handsome.
+Bright blue eyes, marble white skin, rosy cheeks.
+A westerner, dressed in Nepalese clothes.
+He fixed his eyes on me and his smile filled the grey autumn day with bright colours.
+The houses seemed to lose their outlines, everything turned bright yellow, orange, purple and red.
+I felt hypnotised and walked towards him as if drawn by some unknown force, wondering what was going to happen next.
+When I finally reached him, he said with a beaming smile: “Jesus loves you.
+God bless you”.

 Buddha’s Orphans

-I was staying in Kathmandu in June, trying to recover from a difficult Kailash trip.
-Couldn`t really do much for about three weeks, just stayed in bed, and read books to immerse in different dimensions of reality to ease the pain.
-One day I decided to leave my confinement, and aimlessly wandered down on Kanti Path jumping like a grasshopper in my flip-flops to avoid the puddles left by the monsoon rain.
-The sight of the brightly sunlit brick walls and the steaming pavement filled my heart with warmth, while staring at the people selling oddities on the pavement.
-I wondered about the strange selection of things, the possible market demand for lime juice, mobile cases, ayurvedic herbs, DVDs and knitted baby clothes.
-I noticed a bookshop I haven’t visited before and saw with surprise a new Samrat Upadhyay book advertised in the shop window.
-I got suddenly energized by recalling his wonderful collections of short stories I read the year before, ‘The Royal Ghost’ and ‘Arresting God in Kathmandu’.
-No doubt, I had to buy the book immediately, called ‘Buddha’s Orphans’.
+I spent June in Kathmandu trying to recover from a difficult Kailash trip.
+I couldn’t really do much for about three weeks, just stayed in bed and read books to immerse myself in different dimensions of reality to ease the pain.
+One day I decided to leave my confinement and wandered aimlessly down Kanti Path, hopping like a grasshopper over the puddles left by the monsoon rains.
+The sight of the bright sunlit brick walls and steaming pavement filled my heart with warmth as I stared at the people selling curios on the pavement.
+I wondered about the strange selection of things, the possible market demand for lime juice, mobile phone cases, Ayurvedic herbs, DVDs and knitted baby clothes.
+I noticed a bookshop I hadn’t visited before and was surprised to see a new book by Samrat Upadhyay advertised in the window.
+I was suddenly inspired, remembering his wonderful collections of short stories I had read the year before, ‘The Royal Ghost’ and ‘Arresting God in Kathmandu’.
+No doubt I had to buy the book, called ‘Buddha’s Orphans’.

 Let It Be